cocasema/micro-ROS-doc/Quick_start/Windows_quick_start.md

     curl --basic https://raw.githubusercontent.com/microROS/docker/master/windows/Dockerfile > Dockerfile
     docker build -t ros2 .
     ```
-     >**Note:** If you dont have curl installed, you may [download](https://github.com/microROS/docker/tree/feature/micro-ROS/windows) the Dockerfile directly from the github, place it in %HOME%\Download\MicroROS_Docker and execute the docker build.
+     >**Note:** If you dont have curl installed, you may [download](https://github.com/microROS/docker/tree/feature/micro-ROS/windows) the Dockerfile directly from the GitHub, place it in %HOME%\Download\MicroROS_Docker and execute the docker build.

 1. **Run docker container for agent-side applications**